My CFI Book

 Completion Standards

-The completion standards are related to the objectives but include specific knowledge and skills that should be met.
+The completion standards relate to the objectives but also specify the specific knowledge and skills to be met.
 Since the same lesson plan may be used for learners in different training phases, the standards should be appropriate to the desired level of progress.

 Airman Certification Standards (ACS) documents can be referenced instead of listing the requirements in the lesson plan.
 A summary of the pilot certification standards is included in My CFI Book for each airport operation and flight maneuver.